Jaimin09/Kmeans-Algorithm/README.md

 Kmeans algorithm to group different english words with similar meaning.
 Uses Glove Embeddings

-Glove embedding file is not uploaded here
+Glove embedding file is not uploaded here.